muzzley/alljoyn-muzzley-gateway-connector/README.md

     sudo service alljoyn-gwagent status

 The instructions for downloading and running the Gateway Connector app are on the AllSeen Alliance website at ["Installing the Gateway Controller Sample Android App"](https://wiki.allseenalliance.org/gateway/getting\_started#installing\_the\_gateway\_controller\_sample\_android\_app).
 After installing the app, open it and click on AllJoyn Gateway Configuration Manager.
-You should see "Affinegy XMPP Connector" (a button that says Affin...) in the Gateway Connector Applications list.
+You should see "Muzzley Connector" (a button that says Affin...) in the Gateway Connector Applications list.
 At this point, the state of the app should show "Stopped".
 This is because we haven't created any Access Control Lists (ACL's) yet.

 #### Creating an ACL

-Click on the "Affin..." button to open the XMPP Connector app.
+Click on the "Affin..." button to open the MQTT Connector app.
 Using the context menu on your Android device, click on "Create ACL".
-This will open up a window where you choose a name for your ACL, and choose which services will be allowed to pass through xmppconn.
-For now, select the "Expose all services" checkbox, since we want to ensure that the xmpconn app works just as the command-line xmppconn.
+This will open up a window where you choose a name for your ACL, and choose which services will be allowed to pass through muzzleyconn.
+For now, select the "Expose all services" checkbox, since we want to ensure that the xmpconn app works just as the command-line muzzleyconn.
 Click on "Create".

-Go back to the previous window (the XMPP Connector app).
+Go back to the previous window (the Muzzley Connector app).
 You will see that it still shows up as "Stopped".
 First, you need to make sure that the newly created ACL is in the "Active" state.
 Then, from the Linux command line, restart the Gateway Agent:

     sudo service alljoyn-gwagent restart